Can I Find A Previous Copy And Paste

 Q: Can I recover something I copied before installing a clipboard manager?

-A: Generally, no. Clipboard managers only start recording data after they are installed and activated.
+A: Generally, no. And clipboard managers only start recording data after they are installed and activated.
 Unless you've been using a clipboard manager or another tool with clipboard history functionality, the data is likely lost.

 Q: Are clipboard managers safe to use?

 A: Reputable clipboard managers are generally safe to use.
-However, it's important to choose a trusted provider and review the app's privacy policy.
+Still, it helps to choose a trusted provider and review the app's privacy policy.
 Be wary of free or unknown clipboard managers, as they may contain malware or collect your data without your consent.

 Q: Do clipboard managers slow down my computer?